Foodie Favorites in Wrightsville Beach, NC

 Fresh to Table

-Located in the historic Blockade Runner Beach Resort, EAST Oceanfront Dining’s award-winning chef Jessica Cabo – who appeared on Season 1 of “Hell’s Kitchen” – prepares her menus with fresh local seafood, produce from the hotel’s own garden and other items sourced from local purveyors.
-Dig into Locally Harvested Clams, Bacon and Collard Dip, Ahi Tuna Tartare or Pomodoro Pappardelle, all accompanied by lush gardens and peek-a-boo oceanfront views.
+EAST Oceanfront Dining, located in the Blockade Runner Beach Resort, prepares its menus with fresh local seafood, produce from the resort's own garden and other ingredients sourced from local purveyors.
+Dig into specialties like the Blue Crab Cake, Lobster Tail and Clam Linguini – all accompanied by lush gardens and peek-a-boo oceanfront views.

 Cross the drawbridge to reach Ceviche’s and immerse yourself in the vibrant flavors of Panama.
-This cozy Latin American restaurant that houses a bar made of reclaimed wood straight from Panama, a deli counter for easy ordering and a charming outside courtyard.
-Featured on Guy Fieri’s television show “Diners, Drive-Ins and Dives,” Ceviche’s is known for the signature dish it is named after – ceviche – which “cooks” fish by placing it in citrus juices and other spices rather than traditional cooking methods.
-The restaurant also features Tuna Poke Wraps, Jerk Camarones and Tres Queso Empanada, Caribbean Fried Oysters and Panamanian Paella.
+This cozy Latin American restaurant houses a bar crafted from reclaimed wood sourced from Panama, a convenient deli counter and a charming outside courtyard.
+As seen on Guy Fieri’s “Diners, Drive-Ins and Dives,” Ceviche’s is known for its namesake dish, ceviche, which “cooks” fish in citrus juices and aromatic spices rather than traditional methods.
+The restaurant also serves tantalizing options like the Panamanian Paella and Caribbean Fried Oysters, as well as a variety of empanadas.

-A staple seafood market in Wrightsville Beach since 1990, Motts Channel Seafood is the place to go if you’re looking to test your skills in the kitchen and whip up your own seafood meal while staying in one of the island’s vacation beach cottage rentals.
-The knowledgeable staff can help you pick out the perfect cut or piece of seafood, as well as advise on spices, marinades and cooking techniques.
-They will even pack your carefully selected items in a cooler to ensure safe delivery straight to your vacation rental or to take back home with you when you leave the island.
-Don’t forget to grab a bottle of Motts’ signature Cocktail Sauce – it's the perfect accompaniment to your seafood feast.
+A staple seafood market in Wrightsville Beach since 1990, Motts Channel Seafood is the place to go if you’re looking to whip up your own seafood meal while staying in one of the island’s vacation rentals.
+The knowledgeable staff can help you pick out the perfect cut or piece of seafood and advise on spices, marinades and cooking techniques.
+They will even pack your carefully selected items in a cooler to ensure safe delivery straight to your vacation rental, or to take back home as a delicious souvenir.
+Be sure to grab a bottle of Motts’ signature Cocktail Sauce – it's the perfect accompaniment to your seafood feast.

 Taste it All

-Can’t choose just one restaurant or style of food to indulge in during your trip?
-Plan your visit to Wrightsville Beach in spring to experience the annual Taste of Wrightsville Beach in the fall.
-The festival, which features a variety of island restaurants, craft beers and fine wines.
-The festival allows visitors to sample local cuisine from more than 30 restaurants, all in one place.
+If you want to sample a wide range of local flavors on a single vacation, plan your visit during the annual Taste of Wrightsville Beach in the fall.
+The festival, which features a variety of island restaurants, craft beers and fine wines, allows visitors to sample delectable local flavors from more than 30 vendors, all in one place.